Libby Montana Asbestos Exposure – Mesothelioma Risks

 Numerous mining sites are located around Lincoln County, Montana, in the Rainy Creek Mining District.
 Around a dozen vermiculite mining sites are located throughout the state of Montana.

-Between 1948 and 1993, over five million tons of asbestos were shipped out of Libby, Montana to hundreds of processing facilities in nearly every state in the country.
+The unearthing of vermiculite and asbestos deposits led the small town of Libby, Montana to dominate the worldwide asbestos market.
+Between 1948 and 1993, over five million tons of asbestos hundreds of processing facilities in nearly every state in the country.
 While in operation, 80 percent of the world’s source of vermiculite was extracted from the Libby, Montana mining sites.

-During operation, fibrous dust from the vermiculite exposed workers in the facilities and those living in the area.
-The hazardous substance found in the vermiculite was called tremolite-actinolite series asbestos, often called Libby amphibole asbestos (LA).
+During operation, fibrous dust from the vermiculite exposed workers in the facilities and those living there.
+The hazardous substance found in vermiculite was called tremolite-actinolite series asbestos, often called Libby amphibole asbestos (LA).

-Later, those who were exposed near the mining sites in Montana started to develop diseases associated with exposure.
+Later, those who were exposed to the mining sites in Montana started to develop diseases associated with exposure.
 It was concluded in a study that low-dose community exposure to Libby amphibole asbestos is associated with increased related diseases.
-Nearly every structure in Libby was contaminated with the toxic material.
+Nearly every structure in Libby was contaminated with asbestos.
+Residents were forced to seek treatment from doctors, and those with severe health symptoms were forced to visit medical centers out of state.

 Dust from the mine spread all over Libby and the neighboring town of Troy.
 The materials, or tailings, leftover from the mines were used as fill for driveways, gardens, and playgrounds in Libby and neighboring Montana towns.